BeltStack

 Zendesk

-Full-featured helpdesk with ticketing, multi-channel support, and strong automation for teams of all sizes.
+Full-featured helpdesk with ticketing, multi-channel support, automation, and reporting for teams of all sizes.

 Freshdesk

-Affordable helpdesk with ticketing, automation, and solid support for small to midsize support teams.
+Affordable helpdesk with ticketing, automation, and solid multi-channel support for small to midsize support teams.

 Help Scout